sugarcrm/sugar_utils/README.md

 Utility methods extracted from SugarCRM Ruby projects.

-These are the methods which are being extracted:
+These methods are included:

+* ensure_boolean
+* ensure_integer

+These methods will probably be included in the future:

 * sizeof_dir
 * find_files